ajalab/slom/testdata/generate-document-output/out/document-go-template-file/simple.md

 # SLO Document

-This document describes the SLOs for foo service.
+This document describes the SLOs for test service.

 | | |
 | --- | --- |
 | **Author** | john.doe |

 ## SLO: availability